-Today we recommend the most popular events in Korea, month by month.
+Today we recommend the most popular events throughout the year in Korea, month by month.

 January

-The first event of the year is of course New Year’s Eve, with its fireworks, parties, bells and sunrise over the sea.
-If you want to know more, check out our article: How New Year’s Eve is spent in Korea.
+One of the events throughout the year in Korea is of course New Year’s Eve, with its fireworks, parties, bells and sunrise over the sea.ย

 February